Ley789/SimpleRayTracer/Thesis/thesis.md

 type of the scenes indicate which backend is used e.g. which function based on the name and the parameter signature.

-An instance of Diagrams backend defines type families and a function “renderRTree” that extracts scene informations.
+The module BackendRayTrace defines an instance of Diagrams backend type families and a function “renderRTree” that extracts scene informations.
 These are used to translate the scene information to a data structure that is used in the rendering.

-## Diagrams command line Backend
+### CmdLine

 Sometimes we want to specify the details about the diagram at the start of the program.
 For example the output file, image format, and size of the diagram.
 The Diagrams